pingidentity-developers-experience/ping-oidc-client-sdk/README.md

 #### Authenticating with a Popup Window

 The OidcClient supports authentication through a popup window if you do not wish to redirect your users away from your app.
 Just use the `authorizeWithPopup()` function instead of `authorize()`.
 Please note certain browsers block popups that are triggered in asyncronous code, to get around this we require you to trigger the popup yourself and pass a reference to the authorizeWithPopup function.
-This ensure the best compatibility with all browsers and allows you more flexibility to customize the size and position of the popup window if desired.
+This ensures the best compatibility with all browsers and allows for flexibility in customizing the of the popup window if desired, see the [MDN Doc](https://developer.mozilla.org/en-US/docs/Web/API/Window/open#windowfeatures) for more details.
 The endSession() function will also trigger through a popup window if the authorize call was done via a popup.

+Also note phones don't support popups so they will open the authentication page in a new tab.
+On iPhones, the "Save Password" prompt breaks the ability for the SDK to close the window.
+So if you anticipate having phone users, consider redirecting the user back to a static page in your app that lets them know they can close the tab.

 #### Implementation Details: